WeblateOrg/weblate/docs/admin/config.rst

 While enabling this, don't forget scheduling runs of :djadmin:`update_index` in cron or similar tool.

-This is recommended setup for production use.
+This is the recommended setup for production use.

 .. seealso::